 Table of Contents

-Though not as big as Facebook, Twitter, or Instagram, Pinterest is a social media site that is popular in its own right with over a hundred million users worldwide.
-It’s only going to get larger from there due to its new option to set up Pinterest account specifically for business.
+Though not as big as Facebook, Twitter, or Instagram, Pinterest is a social media site popular in its own right with over a hundred million users worldwide.
+It’s only going to get larger from there due to its new option to set up a Pinterest account specifically for business.

-Pinterest is known as a platform where users look for inspiration for projects and more importantly, new products to purchase.
+Pinterest is a platform where users look for inspiration for projects and, more importantly, new products to purchase.
 This new capacity of Pinterest will make it easier to reach potential customers knowing that Pinterest analytics is one of the best.

-Despite this, it seems like many businessmen are hesitant to use the platform due to its predominantly female users.
-However, statistics show that the number of male users has doubled in 2014, meaning that content targeted for the male audience will also increase on the platform.
+Despite this, many business people are hesitant to use the platform due to its predominantly female users.
+However, statistics show that the number of male users doubled in 2014, meaning that content targeted for the male audience will also increase on the platform.

 With its growing customer base and user-friendly interface, Pinterest’s new option will only make it easier for businesses to reach their consumers.

 It is why it’s a good idea to create your own Pinterest business page so you can effectively promote your brand and reach both your loyal and potential customers.

 Before we go deeper about how to use Pinterest for business, let’s first talk about the following common Pinterest terms which might help you maximize the social media platform:

 - Pins – these are basically the things you want to save on Pinterest like images and videos, just like how you want to save a file and use a thumb tacks to keep it in real like.
 There are certain types of rich pins and the like – rich pins, push pins, or promoted pin – so get to know them as well.
 Each one of them is linked back to its source so it can be utilized to direct traffic to your business.
 The more aesthetic or visually appealing your images are, the more likely people will Pin them.